sauravraghuvanshi/azure-docs-powershell/Az/Az.StreamAnalytics/New-AzStreamAnalyticsFunction.md

 ```

 ### -JobName
-Specifies the name of the Stream Analytics job under which this cmdlet creates a Stream Analytics function.
+The name of the streaming job.

 ```yaml
 Type: System.String